type0-1/DCU/README.md

-Each folder contains the DCU CA code for each module, the task solutions for each week.
+Each folder is represented by the CA code for each programming module.

+In each folder, you can find completed solutions corresponding to the week released.